 First of all, I tried to acquire some more Euros, but seemingly tried to acquire more than I was allowed at the only one of Luz’s three cash machines that would take a UK card.
 The result was that the machine wouldn’t give me anything at all, and also that I was unable to use it in a cash machine at any subsequent part of the holiday.
 In fact, I also ended up with a problem relating to cashless payments, and I now have a new card.

 Secondly, I tried to go book a table at a restaurant we’d looked at on the first night but couldn’t get into.
 We couldn’t get into it again, so flushed with my failure at three ATMs and one restaurant, I had a bit of a meltdown and just walked out rather than trying to book for an evening later in the week.

 Finally, I had to go shopping for a few things, which went reasonably smoothly apart from having to buy them with my credit card.

 Back at home, I was still stuck in the “grumpy, sweary, muttering-under-the-breath” setting, and it didn’t really settle until some beer had been included in the mix.
 We walked back up into town to get some dinner.
 Kas got some money out of the only ATM in the village that would take our cards and we sauntered up the street and around the houses a bit before deciding to sit at a streetside cafe that offered a reasonable selection of things the girls might try.
-It was good, even if the menu was limited.
-Kas had a bottle of locally brewed “Col du Tourmalet” beer, but it had a bit of a top-fermented tang to it and she wasn’t over keen.
-It was good for a photo though, given that she’d run up the Col earlier.
+It was good despite the limited menu.
+Kas had a bottle of locally brewed “Col du Tourmalet” beer.
+It had a bit of a top-fermented tang to it and she wasn’t over keen.
+To be honest, I wouldn’t ever have ordered more than one of them either.
+It made a good photo though, given that she’d run up the Col earlier.